edalorzo/fundamental-programming/README.rst

 Spring Controller Barricade
 ---------------------------

-Following the barricade principle mentioned above, in a layered application, we will probably want to place that barricade in the controller layer, which is the place where we receive the user's input for a given a operation.
-Basically we want to avoid that the user's input goes beyond the controller if it is invalid.
-If a given transport object reaches the service layer it is because it has been properly validated.
+Following the barricade principle mentioned above, in a layered application, we will probably want to place that barricade in the controller layer, which is the place where we receive the user's input for a given operation.
+Basically, we want to avoid that the user's input goes beyond the controller if it is invalid.
+If a given transport object reaches the service layer, it is because it has been properly validated.

 Consider the following example: